The port of Dakar, Senegal

 Senegal's economy has been hit hard by the COVID-19 pandemic.
 From 2014 to 2018, the country achieved economic growth of more than six per cent per annum, one of the highest rates in Africa.
 Because of the impact of the pandemic, growth slowed significantly in 2020 (1.3 per cent) with services such as tourism and transport and exports most severely affected.

-The government responded with a comprehensive economic stimulus package which was supported by the BMZ with 100 million euros.
+The government responded with a comprehensive economic stimulus package, which was supported by the German Development Ministry (BMZ) with 100 million euros.
 Funding was provided, in particular, for measures benefiting small and medium-sized businesses.
-In 2021, gross domestic product (GDP) increased by 6.1 per cent.
+In 2021, gross domestic product (GDP) rose by 6.5 percent.
+In 2022, the growth rate was 4.2 per cent.
+The International Monetary Fund (IMF) is expecting growth to reach 8.3 per cent in 2024, in light of the expected revenue from oil and gas production.
+The projection for 2025 is as high as 10.2 per cent (as at April 2024).

 The country's economy is dominated by micro and small enterprises, of which 90 per cent are estimated to belong to the informal sector.
-An important goal of the German-Senegalese development partnership is to improve the general framework (labour law, land law, support for business development, vocational training) so as to achieve greater formalisation of the economy – and thus encourage private entrepreneurs to invest more and create new jobs.
+One important goal of the German-Senegalese development partnership is to improve the general framework (labour law, land law, support for business development, vocational training) so as to achieve greater formalisation of the economy – and thus encourage private entrepreneurs to invest more and create new jobs (see also Core area “Sustainable economic development, training and employment”).

 The majority of the population works in agriculture or fisheries.
 However, agricultural productivity is low.
 The farming sector only accounts for about 15 per cent of gross domestic product.
-The main causes of this are poor soil quality and irregular rainfall along with overgrazing and deforestation, all of which are leading to increasing desertification.
+This is mainly due to poor soil quality, irregular rainfall, overgrazing, deforestation, and non-sustainable groundwater use, all of which are causing progressive desertification.

 Consequences of climate change